 Telephone: 01534 853292

-The Castle is home to several exhibitions, including “The Queen” by light artist Chris Levine and holographer Rob Munday, which features, “Equanimity”, a world-renowned holographic portrait of Her Majesty commissioned as part of Jersey’s celebrations of its 800-year-old relationship with the monarchy.
+The Castle is home to several art displays, including “The Queen” by light artist Chris Levine and holographer Rob Munday, which features, “Equanimity”, a world-renowned holographic portrait of Her Majesty commissioned as part of Jersey’s celebrations of its 800-year-old relationship with the monarchy.

 The Beachcombers is a very pleasant hotel, perfect for enjoying the countryside as well as the beach.

 There is disc and paycard parking at Gorey Harbour and on Gorey Coast Road.
 There is also a free public car park at Long Beach.